Frequently Asked Questions

 Who developed the Scalerator?
 Dan Isenberg, founding director of the Babson Entrepreneurship Ecosystem Project, developed the curriculum.
-Dan is a former entrepreneur, investor and professor at Harvard University Kennedy School of Government and Columbia University Business School.
+Dan is an entrepreneur, investor and professor at Harvard University Kennedy School of Government and Columbia University Business School.
 Babson College is ranked as the nation’s top provider of entrepreneurship education.
 More than 100 companies have gone through the Scalerator curriculum.
 Scalerator is a trademark of Dan Isenberg.

 Do companies have to be located in Northeast Ohio to be eligible?
 Yes.